The Big Break: The Big Break III: Ladies Only

 Vince Cellini and Stephanie Sparks, who once briefly played on the LPGA Tour herself, became the show's new hosts.
-The matchplay final was stellar.
-Crikelair and Amiee faced off, with Crikelair going 2 up after just three holes.
+In the final, Crikelair and Amiee faced off, with Crikelair going 2 up after just three holes.
 Amiee came all the way back, and, at 1 up on the par 3 17th, sank a birdie to go 2 up, and clinch The Big Break III title 2 & 1.
-In addition to her exemptions and $5,000 gift card from Golf Galaxy, Amiee also won a new Chrysler Crossfire, which she gave to a friend who had helped her financially.
-Amiee also donated her Golf Galaxy certificate to a charity for underprivileged children.

 Also for the first time, professional golfers from the tour handing out the exemptions made cameos.
 In the first episode of the season in which a contestant was eliminated (whom, by the way, would end up being Browner), LPGA winners Kelli Kuehne and Lorie Kane dropped by to participate in the season's first "Mulligan Challenge."

-Amiee's first tournament, the Michelob ULTRA Open, did not go well as far as trying to make the cut was concerned.
+Amiee's first tournament, the Michelob Ultra Open, did not go well as far as trying to make the cut was concerned.
 She had plenty of fans following her.
 In her first round, Amiee shot 79 on the par-71 course.
 The second round was pushed back a day due to rain, where Amiee shot 77, missing the cut in her first LPGA event.
 Her second event, the Corning Classic, never materialized, as she withdrew before the first round, citing a back injury, throwing her second exemption away.
 However, it is believed that Amiee withdrew because of media pressure over an alleged topless photo of her that was circulating around the Internet.
 There has been a great deal of discussion over the validity of the photo.